Simanjiro Maasai Training Initiative – Tanzania

 - Public community awareness on bio-sand water filters on human hygiene and sanitation

 All the six groups namely Namnyaki Group, Juhudi group, Naberera group, Chapakazi Group, Njoro Women Group, and Mshikamano Group initiated the community movement of having clean water to the Maasai people which has been greatly supported by the government.
-This campaign helped them in implementing their project through making the community aware of Biosand water filter as a cheap and easy method of having safe and clean water for the low cost, this campaign was done jointly under the supervision of village health officers.
+This campaign helped them in implementing their project through making the community aware of Biosand water filter as a cheap and easy method of having safe and clean water for a low cost, this campaign was done jointly under the supervision of village health officers.

 - Filters fabrication and installation

 At the time of this report, the groups have successfully managed to fabricate and installed filters as follows:

 These numbers will continue to grow exponentially as the technology spreads, more training are conducted, and more molds and tools are purchased to ramp up the production efforts.

 Through this new technology which has brought a positive impact to the community and indeed has changed the lives of some families that managed to get the filters.
 The achievements are as follows:

 - All the 60 people who participated in the training received the filters.

 - Three filters have been installed at Endarok kindergarten pre-school

 - Health improved among all the Bio sand water filter users’ families, by comparing the epidemiological questionnaire filled during the training that was shown that 98% of the people attending the hospital every month were due to water-related diseases.
 The new epidemiological questionnaire filled showed that after starting using the bio-sand filter only 16% of the bio-sand user attends the hospital for that case, and this 16% may perhaps be improper uses of the filters.
 Therefore ClAO directs the group’s leaders to make follow-up on that in order to understand the reasons behind that.